Best VPN for Travel: ExpressVPN

 As an exercise: how much are 1000 dollars in Costa Rica?
 Using our quick conversion tip, 1000 dollars is easily half a million colónes.

 Using the going rate, 1000 dollars is actually 66,000 colónes more than your previous conversion.

 Are US dollars accepted in Costa Rica?

-The need to exchange your dollar to colón is no longer of high importance.
-This saves you time and effort in going to currency exchange and having your money converted to the local currency.
+The need to exchange your dollar for colón is no longer of high importance.
+This saves you time and effort to go to currency exchange and have your money converted to the local currency.

 If you see that your bill is presented in US dollars, it is better to pay in the same currency.